JoinCODED/WS-Flutter-M9-CRUD-With-API/03_Posting_Data/01_adding_page.md

-Now we will learn how to send a new book to the backend to be saved in the database.
+In this section, we will learn how to send a new book to the backend to be saved in the database.

-First step is to create `add_page.dart` file in the `pages` folder.
+1. Create a new file named `add_page.dart` in the `pages` folder, and set it up as follows:

 ```dart
 class AddPage extends StatelessWidget {